-This policy explains to councillors, staff and the public about GDPR.
+This policy explains to councillors, staff and the public about data protection.
 Personal data must be processed lawfully, fairly and transparently; collected for specified, explicit and legitimate purposes; be adequate, relevant and limited to what is necessary for processing; be accurate and kept up to date; be kept only for as long as is necessary for processing and be processed in a manner that ensures its security.
-This policy updates any previous data protection policy and procedures to include the additional requirements of GDPR which apply in the UK from May 2018.
-The Government have confirmed that despite the UK leaving the EU, GDPR will still be a legal requirement.
 This policy explains the duties and responsibilities of the council and it identifies the means by which the council will meet its obligations.